vgoes19/SimpleForm-Flutter/README.md

 # Simple Form With Flutter

-This is a simple form make with flutter, having funcionalities how fields verification and listing card with component items of contact.
+This is a simple form made with flutter, having funcionalities how fields verification and listing card with component items of contact.

 ## Images